PgCert Leadership and Management: Homelessness and HousingSouthwark Campus

 100% coursework but with two elements as follows:

-- Element 1 (40% weighting) – two examples of high level reflections of your leadership or managerial performance
+- Element 1 (40% weighting) – two examples of high level reflections of your leadership or managerial performance.

 - Element 2 (60% weighting) – an individual written assignment applying relevant theoretical concepts to your organisation.

 This module provides you with a knowledge of basic concepts and practices in accounting, an understanding of accounting requirements in third sector organisations and an appreciation of good practice in financial reporting.
+It introduces key elements of project accounting, including an understanding of basic costing approaches as well as understanding the theory and basis of management accounting, including budgeting and reporting.

 100% coursework based on a case study.

-Third Sector Organisational Development (20 Credits)
+Organisational Development (20 Credits)

 100% Coursework but with two elements:

-- Element 1: (80% weighting) assignment based in students’ own organisation
+- Element 1: (80% weighting) assignment based in students’ own organisation.

 - Element 2: (20% weighting) individual presentation on recommendations from element 1.